This post contains affiliate links. Read the full disclosure here.

 Expert Tips

-• I recommend cooking this over medium to medium-low heat, if you use high heat you might burn the french toast!
+• I recommend cooking french toast over medium to medium-low heat, if you use high heat you might burn it.
 By cooking the french toast slices over medium heat you will get that perfect golden brown finish.

 • Upgrade your french toast by adding fun toppings!
 They really make all the difference to your breakfast.